 SMB Adoption of Social Media Has Doubled

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »When Dr. Alan Glazier, CEO and founder of Shady Grove Eye and Vision Care decided in January of 2009 it was time to grow his business, one of the first things he did was launch a social media marketing campaign.
+Opinions expressed by Entrepreneur contributors are their own.When Dr. Alan Glazier, CEO and founder of Shady Grove Eye and Vision Care decided in January of 2009 it was time to grow his business, one of the first things he did was launch a social media marketing campaign.
 One year later, Glazer's Rockville, Md., optometry office is a blogging and tweeting pro, and the results have been nothing short of spectacular.

 "I was forced to consider alternative options to keep my business visible," Glazier says.
 "With a very small investment, I was able to generate new business opportunities through social media marketing.
 Our Google ranking is now consistently No.1 for many of the phrases people use to search for eye doctors in and around my city and we have received a significant bump in terms of new visitors to our website."